TestoResto/00-installfest/README.md

 The instructional team should have already introduced themselves (or have been introduced by the course producer) at the beginning of class.
 At this point, you should give students the opportunity to introduce themselves.

-> Note: Go around the room in a circle and ask each student to give a brief introduction.
-You can invite them to talk about why JavaScript interests them, what they hope to get out of the class, and any previous experience they have with Web development.

 ----
 <a name="structure"></a>
 ### Structure & Benchmarks (10 min)